Fowlerma32/cat-adventure/Presentations/README.txt

 /diorite_stone.gd, /quartz_stone.gd, /RoseQuartzStone.gd, and /marble_stone hold functions that call once the mountain map quest is started.
 This will dictate where the UI is placed and how the user can interact with each rock script.
 /bear_npc.gd, /penguin_npc.gd, /penguin_interact.gd, and /messenger_2d_cast.gd handles the 2DRaycast that upon entered by the player and correctly inputting the key of 'e' the dialogue properly starts and connects with the quest scripts.

-/addons

-Contains the Dialogue Manager addon created by Nathan Hoad.
-Used for NPC dialogues in the game.
-This addon can simply be downloaded through the Godot engine and on the official website.

 /Dialogues

 Contains the dialogue for NPCs and quests.
 For example: